 Through the creativity and problem-solving skills loose parts play provides, children can conquer boredom without the help of an adult.

 On top of all of the amazing aforementioned benefits of loose parts play, the cost of loose parts play is definitely the icing on the cake.

 While it is fun to pick out some of the items to buy that are often used in this type of play, it is not necessary for most families to purchase a single item.
 (See below for loose parts play items and examples.)

 If you do choose to purchase items for play, you’ll find that second-hand stores and even scrap yards might have what you are looking for – or even things you would have never thought of!

 Standard items for loose parts play, like blocks, are often purchased new, but they can last through multiple children and be passed down to the next generation or resold.

 Essentially, loose parts play is ‘no purchase necessary‘.
 Household items and items found in nature work just fine!

-So, now that you know all the benefits of loose parts play, you are probably eager to make sure you child has what they need!
+So, now that you know all the benefits of loose parts play, you are probably eager to make sure your child has what they need.